Mini-Batch Covariance, Diffusion Limits, and Oracle Complexity in Stochastic Gradient Descent: A Sampling-Design Perspective: Convergence Rates in Fisher Geometry

 Define the effective dimension

-\begin{remark}[Effective dimension as stable rank] The quantity $d_{\eff}(F^\star)$ is exactly the \emph{stable rank} of $F^\star$, a standard measure of intrinsic dimensionality that is robust to small perturbations \citep{tropp2015introduction}.
-Three properties make $d_{\eff}$ the appropriate dimensional parameter for Fisher-metric rates: (i)~$d_{\eff}\le d$ always, with equality if and only if all eigenvalues of $F^\star$ coincide (isotropic Fisher geometry); (ii)~$d_{\eff}$ can be much smaller than $d$ when Fisher information is concentrated in a few directions---the extreme case $d_{\eff}\to 1$ occurs when a single direction dominates; (iii)~$d_{\eff}$ replaces the ambient dimension $d$ in both the upper bound (Theorem~\ref{thm:upper-bound}) and the oracle complexity (Theorem~\ref{thm:complexity_revised}).
-The distinction is operationally significant: classical Euclidean bounds scale with the ambient dimension $d$, whereas the Fisher-metric bounds scale with $d_{\eff}$, reflecting only the statistically distinguishable directions.
-In problems where information is concentrated (e.g., sparse or low-rank Fisher structure), $d_{\eff}\ll d$ and the Fisher-metric guarantee is correspondingly tighter. \end{remark}
+\begin{remark}[Effective dimension as stable rank] The quantity $d_{\eff}(F^\star)$ is exactly the \emph{stable rank} of $F^\star$ \citep{tropp2015introduction}: $d_{\eff}\le d$ always, with equality iff $F^\star$ is isotropic, and $d_{\eff}\to 1$ when a single direction dominates.
+It replaces $d$ in both the upper bound (Theorem~\ref{thm:upper-bound}) and the oracle complexity (Theorem~\ref{thm:complexity_revised}), so that when Fisher information is concentrated ($d_{\eff}\ll d$), the guarantees are correspondingly tighter than classical Euclidean bounds. \end{remark}